ifvictr/create-discord-server/README.md

 #### `roles` (`array`)

-Each value needs to be a role name (`string`) or an object following the below structure:
+Each value needs to be a role name (`string`) or an object that follows the below structure:

 - `color` (`string`): Hex color of the role
 - `hoist` (`boolean`): If this role is pinned in the user listing